DavidykZhao/DavidykZhao.github.io/_posts/2019-08-29-Democracy_project.md

 This is a project I collaborated with [Dr. Kirby Goidel](https://www.researchgate.net/profile/Kirby_Goidel){:target="_blank"} and [Dr. Nicholas Davis](https://psc.ua.edu/people/dr-nicholas-davis/){:target="_blank"}.

-We used Latent Class/profile Analysis on the measurements of democracy across the globe (22 countries) and also for each country.
+We used Latent Class/Profile Analysis on the measurements of democracy across the globe (22 countries) and individual country.
 Interesting patterns revealed suggest a more nuanced and cultural-centric unerstanding of democracy.

-This paper has been presented at 2019 annual meeting of the European Political Science Association in Belfast, Ireland, June 20-22, 2019 and it has been submitted to British Journal of Political Science.
+This paper was presented at 2019 annual meeting of the European Political Science Association in Belfast, Ireland, June 20-22, 2019 and it has been submitted to British Journal of Political Science.

 I append the abstract here for convenience of reference: